freednara/NextGenENOS/docs/CHECKOUT_FLOW_IMPLEMENTATION_GUIDE.md

 ## **Multi-Step Checkout Process with Screen Flow**

-**Purpose**: This guide covers the implementation of the Checkout Screen Flow that provides a guided, step-by-step checkout experience for StoreConnect customers, starting with shipping address selection.
+**Purpose**: This guide covers the implementation of the Checkout Screen Flow that provides a guided, step-by-step checkout experience for ENOS customers, starting with shipping address selection.

 ---